xdavido/UnhookedEngine.v2/README.md

 - Component Mesh.
 - Component Material.
 - Component Camera.
+- Emitter.

+#### Particle System
+Stunning visual effects, intuitive customization, and optimal performance for immersive experiences in our unique game engine.

+- Continuous loop smoke comes out at least 2 houses in the scene.
+- Fireworks cast pressing "1" that follows a  GameObject to the sky with enogh randomization that does not feel repetitive.

 #### Additional funcionality
 An image of the texture is displayed in the Inspector Window.